oracle-livelabs/oci/oci-dataflow/data-platform/00-introduction/introduction.md

 * Familiarity with Oracle Cloud Infrastructure (OCI) is helpful
 * Familiarity with ETL, Notebooks and SQL concepts is helpful

-##Login to OCI
+## Login to OCI

-Login to OCI using the URL below and the tenancy and username/password provided;
+Login to OCI using the URL below and the tenancy and the username/password provded by your Hand-on-Lab instructor;

 https://console.us-ashburn-1.oraclecloud.com/